leanprover/lean4/lean4-mode/README.md

 | <kbd>C-c ! n</kbd> | flycheck: go to next error                                                      |
 | <kbd>C-c ! p</kbd> | flycheck: go to previous error                                                  |
 | <kbd>C-c ! l</kbd> | flycheck: show list of errors                                                   |

+For `lsp-mode` bindings, see https://emacs-lsp.github.io/lsp-mode/page/keybindings/ (not all capabilities are supported currently).
+Of note is `s-l s r` for restarting the server, which can be used to make Lean reload changed imports.

 In the default configuration, the Flycheck annotation `FlyC:n/n` indicates the number of errors / responses from Lean; clicking on `FlyC` opens the Flycheck menu.